whyolet/ttt/README.md

   * leading/trailing whitespace,
   * 10 special characters:
     `[,]{:}(#)"`
-* Unquoted text is returned as a literal string value, never a number, a boolean, or anything else.
+* Unquoted text is parsed as a literal text string value, never a number, a boolean, or anything else.

 #### Quoted text